 FAQ’s About 7 QC Tools

-Question: What are the major causes in the fishbone diagram?
+Question: What are the major causes of the fishbone diagram?

 Answer: These are considered to be the major one;